omegafury/monorepo-tools/README.md

 First download this repository so you can use the tools (eg. into `~/monorepo-tools`).

 ### 2. Preparing an empty repository for the monorepo
-In Gitlab you'll want to prepare a new repository that will be your monorepo.
+In Git you'll want to prepare a new repository that will be your monorepo.
 This repository needs to contain a branch called "initializer".
 The initializer branch can have as much or as little in it as you want, but it will be used as the staging point for building each branch you migrate, and will therefore have its contents be present in each migrated branch.
 In our migration this branch simply contained an empty README.md and a .gitignore containing all of the .gitignore contents from our repos being migrated.
 You'll need to preface each .gitignore entry from your repos with the subdirectory that the code will be in after migration.

 For example, you have a frontend repository with a .gitignore that only contains the following:
 ```